 - microsoft-windows-user device registration-admin

-The below registry entries tells you a list of event viewer logs captured by the MDM Diagnostics tool.
+The below registry entries tell you a list of event viewer logs captured by the MDM Diagnostics tool.

 Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\MdmDiagnostics\Area\Autopilot\EventViewerEntry